-The heavy equipment and construction industry experts will inform you that uptime is everything, and they are not mistaken.
-Equipment breakdowns or lost maintenance windows come at huge detriments to the business due to lost productivity, inefficient labor, and safety, often thousands or millions of dollars.
+The heavy equipment and construction industry experts will tell you that uptime is everything, and they are not wrong.
+Equipment breakdowns, missed service windows, or delayed maintenance can lead to lost productivity, higher labor costs, safety risks, and expensive project delays.

-This post explores the on-the-road duties of lube truck drivers and shows how equipment managers can enhance their support through well-suited systems and tools.
+This post explores the field responsibilities of lube truck drivers and explains how equipment managers can better support them with the right systems, tools, and maintenance practices.

 Lube truck drivers are responsible for performing routine maintenance tasks according to equipment service schedules.
 These include: